Q: #139. I am lonely. What can I do?

 There are also SO many opportunities to help others by witnessing and sharing your faith.
 Visit shut-ins, visit those in nursing homes, get involved in prison ministries, help feed the hungry, take in a stranger, etc… Jesus told us to do things like this in (Mt 25:34-45).
 It is an act of obedience as well as a blessing.

 If you are a person reading this that has never accepted Jesus as Lord and and Savior, PLEASE allow Him to fill this void in your life.
 You can do this today!
-Please see our Plan of Salvation link if you want a friend who is ALWAYS there for you.
+Please click here if you want a friend who is ALWAYS there for you.

 (Jn 14:23) Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.

 (James 4:8) Draw nigh unto God and he will draw nigh to you.